Geo-omics/scripts/wrappers/ESOM/README.md

 * On you termial, run w/ following command from anywhere (X11 must be enabled): <br>
 	`./esomana`
 * Load .lrn, .names, and .cls files (File > load .lrn etc.)
-* Normalize the data if desired: under data tab, see Z-transform, RobustZT, or To\[0,1\] as described in the users manual.
-I find that this RobustZT makes the map look cleaner although a similar result is obtained no matter what preprocessing is done (even none).
+* Normalize the data(optional, but recommended): under data tab, see Z-transform, RobustZT, or To\[0,1\] as described in the users manual.
+I find that this RobustZT makes the map look cleaner.

 3. Train the data:
 -------------------
+###Using the GUI
 * Tools > Training:
 * Parameters: use default parameters with the following exceptions.
 Note this is what seems work best for AMD datasets but the complete parameter space has not been fully optimized.
 David Soergel (Brenner Lab) is working on this:
 * Training algorithm: K-batch